What Exactly Is Yuzu? Learn About This Citrus Fruit

 You might have seen yuzu flavoring in your favorite Japanese snacks – but most people draw a blank when asked to define what yuzu actually is!

-Yuzu is a citrus fruit that originated in central China.
-It was introduced to Japan via the Korean Peninsula during the Tang Dynasty and quickly became a medicinal fruit as well as a culinary one (and was even used for hot bathing too!).
+Yuzu is a citrus fruit that originated in central China and spread further to East Asia.
+It was introduced to Japan via the Korean Peninsula during the Tang Dynasty and quickly became a medicinal fruit and a culinary one (and was even used for hot bathing, too!).
+It has since become a staple in Japanese cuisine.

 Yuzu is now one of the most popular citrus fruits in Japan, where the majority of the world’s yuzu is cultivated.
-It grows particularly well in cold, mountainous areas – like in Kochi prefecture, which has plenty of forested land that’s perfect for cultivating yuzu.
+It grows particularly well in cold, mountainous areas – like in Kochi prefecture, which has plenty of forested lands that are perfect for cultivating yuzu.

 What is Yuzu?

-A typical question when faced with yuzu: “Is it a type of lemon?”
+A typical question when faced with Japanese yuzu: “Is it a type of lemon?”

 To really get to grips with yuzu, we need to talk about yuzu flavor instead of appearance.
 Let’s get tasting!